 The plants had emitted ethylene gas as a stress response.
 As the gas molecules vibrated, the microphone system picked up the movement as sound.
 The cries then came from the vibrations of the ethylene gas molecules, which had been emitted by the plants.
 The difference is that the plants’ “cries” were a response to pressure, not pain.
 Remember, plants have no pain receptors.
 It may seem like a small difference but biologically it’s a large one.

 Research is continuing and further studies could perhaps reveal a closer link between the sensory systems in plants and animals.
 However, to date, the evidence says that plants cannot feel pain.

 In answer to the question: “Can plants feel pain?” we define pain as being a product of a neural system, which is specific to animals.
 Humans and other animals feel pain because we are equipped with pain receptors, called nociceptors.

-Plants to not have nervous systems, brains or noniceptors.
+Plants do not have nervous systems, brains or nociceptors.
 Therefore, they are unable to feel pain.
 They do, as Chamovitz noted, have pressure receptors that send signals through the plant.
 Those signals cause the plant to respond in one or more ways, including those that have been described above.

 Thus plants feel pressure: they do not feel pain.

 Despite the similarities between animal and plants in the ways they recognise damage and danger, the resulting sensations they respond to are not the same.